Back to main page...

 The lower line shows the values of 16 steps within the selected track view and parameter layer.
 They can be directly modified with the 16 GP rotary encoders below these items.
 The displayed parameter of the step changes with the active layer.
 E.g. in layer C the gatelength is controlled, which is visualised with vertical bars:

-Pressing the SELECT button changes to the "step selection" page, which allows you to enable/disable the steps which are controlled by the ALL function.
+Step Select: allows to enable/disable the steps which are controlled by the ALL function.
 E.g., with the pattern below, only steps 1,2,5,6,9,10,13,14 (plus the edited step) will be changed if the ALL function has been activated:

 If the track consists of more than 16 steps, the selection pattern will be applied on each step view.